Kaitlyn WonJung Chang talks about her career and MBA

 As far as the workload is concerned, how did you manage an MBA next to a demanding job and your family life?

-I can say I definitely had it easier than some of my female colleagues who were working mothers since I do not have children, and I have my biggest respect for these colleagues who still pulled it off amazingly.
+I can say I definitely had it easier than some of my female colleagues who were working mothers since I did not have children at the time, and I have my biggest respect for these colleagues who still pulled it off amazingly.
 However, at the end of the day I think another great thing you get out of MBA, for everyone, is learning to manage your time much, much better than you could before – since you’re forced to juggle numerous high-priority things at the same time, all the time, nonstop for two years.

 What do you consider a “great luxury”?